tomgxz/Kraken/REPORT.md

   }
   ```

-  The way the JavaScript manages to send the data to the server is by an input element in the form.
+  The JavaScript manages to send the data to the server by an input element in the form.
 This means it can be retrieved via the `flask.requests` module.
-I appeneded this element to the end of the form and then wrote the `updateStored` function, which sets the content of the input to the contnet of the `colors` dictionary.
-The definition for the element (referred to as `stored`), along with the other HTML elements are defined via the DOM.
+I appended this element to the end of the form and then wrote the `updateStored` function, which sets the content of the input to the content of the `colors` dictionary.
+The definition for the element (referred to as `stored`) and the other HTML elements are defined via the DOM.

   ```html
   <input id="color-output" class="visibly-hidden" type="text" value="."